 Let us recall Our Lady’s visit to her cousin Elizabeth as described in Saint Luke’s Gospel.
 Mother Teresa calls the Annunciation “Our Lady’s First Holy Communion Day.”
 What did Mary do as soon as she had conceived the Christchild?
 She went out and helped her cousin Elizabeth with all sorts of tasks.
 Does my reception of Holy Communion prompt me to charity toward my neighbor?

 In Luke 1:43, Saint Elizabeth calls Mary “the mother of my Lord.”
 Here “my Lord” refers to Jesus.
 If Jesus is truly God, then it certainly follows that Mary herself can be called the Mother of God.
-Catholics have done this for centuries.
+Catholics have given the Blessed Virgin this title for centuries.

 The Third Joyful Mystery- The Nativity of Our Lord